gvelim/ipfire_wg/README.md

 ## 2. Deconstructing the IPFire WireGuard Logic: Key Insights

-To build a custom solution, we first had to understand how IPFire's default WireGuard implementation works.
-Our analysis revealed a system designed for site-to-site tunnels, which is fundamentally at odds with our goal.
+We first had to understand how IPFire's default WireGuard implementation works.
+Our analysis revealed a system designed exclusively for site-to-site tunnels using predefined IPFire WireGuard profiles and such profiles must be used as files for completed the net-2-net peer setup.
+Use of road-warrior-like WireGuard profiles, can inadvertently expose WLAN/LAN to unsolicited Internet traffic by mismanaging endpoint exposure and route advertisement.

 ### Insight 1: The "Default Route Hijack"